philderbeast/seven-ineffective-coding-habits-many-fsharp-programmers-dont-have/post.md

 >
 > The F# project took less than a year and peaked at three devs (only one had prior experience with F#).
 All of the contracts were fully implemented.

-In summary, by removing the need for `{}` as a core part of the language structure and not having nulls, F# removes a lot of the noise that are usually found in C# code.
+In summary, by removing the need for `{}` as a core part of the language structure and not having nulls, F# filters out this noise found in C# code, the intent becomes more obvious and comments are not so often needed.

 ## Visual Dishonesty